-Infertility expenses, therapy, and treatment are covered at a combined medical and pharmacy lifetime maximum up to \$25,000 (includes both Comprehensive [up to 6 ovulations and insemination] and Advanced Reproductive Technology services).
-Pre-authorization may be required.
+Infertility expenses, therapy, and treatment are covered at a combined medical and pharmacy lifetime maximum up to \$25,000 (includes both Comprehensive and Advanced Reproductive Technology services).

 Not covered are charges for:

 - Purchase of donor sperm or storage of sperm; - Care of donor egg retrievals or transfers; - The use of a gestational carrier for the female acting as the gestational carrier; and - Home ovulation prediction kits.